-My journey in tech started in 2007 with a programming course in my first semester of college.
-As a result of the course, the realization that I could instruct a computer how to do something was a really powerful idea to me.
+My journey in tech started in 2007 with a programming course in my first semester of college, and I’ve been hooked ever since.
 The concept of using logic and code to solve problems really resonated me and up until that point in my life, computers had been mostly a mystery.
-The next step was a course the following semester to earn my A+ certification, where I learned about the various components of computer hardware, software and how all of the pieces worked together.
+After discovering programming, I took a course the following semester to earn my A+ certification, where I learned about the various components of computer hardware, software and how all of the pieces worked together.
 Another aha moment for me.

-Shortly after my introduction to computers and programming, I began tinkering by building my own computers and running Linux systems and haven’t looked back.
-I was able to channel my fascination with tech by turning my interest into a job as a computer technician, installing networks, setting up printers and in general learning how to troubleshoot and fix problems and work with people.
-Once I understood the basics, I was able to get a job as a Windows Systems Administrator, where I continued growing by learning how to solve business challenges and level up my skills in areas like email administration and network design and administration.
+Shortly after my introduction to computers and programming, I began tinkering at home, building my own computers and running Linux systems and haven’t looked back.
+I was able to channel my fascination with tech by turning it into a job as a computer technician, installing networks, setting up printers and in general learning how to troubleshoot and fix problems and work with people.
+Once I understood the basics, I was able to get a job as a Windows Systems Administrator where I continued growing by learning how to solve business challenges and increase my skills in areas like email administration and network design and administration.

 At this point I really started to recognize how my skills could affect those around me.
-I came to the realization that the systems I worked on had a direct impact on how quickly and effectively people could do their jobs, which could also positively or negatively impact their quality of life.
-This thought added an extra layer to the work I was doing as I began to consider that I wasn’t just solving technical problems and that the decisions I made could help directly make peoples work and lives better.
+I came to the realization that the systems I worked on had and built have a direct impact on how quickly and effectively people could do their jobs.
+This thought added an extra layer of meaning to my work as I began to consider that I wasn’t just solving technical problems, but the decisions I made could directly help make peoples lives better.